offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 | `double`      | double precision   |                | `123.0`  |
 | `long double` | extended precision | `L`            | `123.0L` |

 The specifics of each type are platform-dependent.
-The only guarantee is that each each type has to hold at least the same range as the type before it (e.g. `double`'s range should cover `float`'s range).
+The only guarantee is that each type has to hold at least the same range as the type before it (e.g. `double`'s range should cover `float`'s range).
 Other than that, ...

 * rounding mode is undefined.
 * exponent bit length is undefined.